 The results of health risk assessment are shown in table 4.
-As is depicted, non-
+As is depicted, noncarcinogenic health risks for children were higher than adults.

 Health risk assessment of heavy metals in different land uses

 The non-carcinogenic risk was also calculated for different land uses and both adults and children, and the corresponding results are presented in tables 5-8.